SvalTek/Lua-IP-Mask/README.md

 its a simple tool:

 luaipmask ./ipaddresses.txt                           -- prints the contents of a file with "masked" ip addresses to the console
-luaipmask ./ipaddresses.txt > maskedAddresses.txt     -- redirects the printed "masked" file to a new "masked" file
+luaipmask ./ipaddresses.txt > maskedAddresses.txt     -- redirects the file contents to a new "masked" file
 ipconfig | luaipmask                                  -- prints the output of a command with "masked" ip addresses
 ipconfig | luaipmask > maskedAddresses.txt            -- redirect the piped output to a "masked" file